How to set up PostgreSQL

 To attach the IAM policy for Atlan's use, you have two options:

-• Create a new role in your AWS account and attach the policy to this user.
+• IAM role: Create a new role in your AWS account and attach the policy to this role.
 To create an AWS IAM role:

 1. Follow the steps in the AWS Identity and Access Management User Guide.